 Ready for the next step?

 In the next and final part we tie the threads together with practical advice in How to choose organic and natural wine.
-In the meantime you are welcome to look around the range and let your curiosity carry you onward.
+In the meantime you are welcome to look around the selection and let your curiosity carry you onward.